 Are there special shipping and handling instructions for samples from patients with suspected or confirmed mpox?

-Yes, per CDC guidance, specimens can be shipped as UN 3373 Biological Substance, Category B. Please refer to the details below.
+Yes, per CDC guidance, specimens can be shipped as UN 3373 Biological Substance, Category B. Please refer to the details in Ancillary Testing.

 How will positive results be communicated?